Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 You were so young, so much younger.

-did you have much contact with your parents?
+And did you have much contact with your parents?

 I guess if they're both working as doctors, they're quite unavailable or they're both working in the healthcare field.

-Were you disciplined or how did that go for you in your early childhood?
+So were you disciplined or how did that go for you in your early childhood?

 Yeah, I was disciplined.

-Early on they were trying to make sure that I was going to be a child.
+Early on, they were trying to make sure that I was going to be a child.

 They didn't discipline me too toughly.

-I was a pretty good kid.
+I was a pretty good kid, spanked a handful of times.

-So this isn't repeated spanking but spanked a handful of times.
+So this isn't repeated spanking, but spanked a handful of times.

-They were away a lot because they were so and I was a public school kid.
+They were away a lot because they were so.

 But also I was kind of spoiled, to be honest.

-We were obviously well off because they were both doctors, so we went on vacations a lot.
+We were obviously well off because they were both doctors.

-I went to these music festivals as part of preparing to be a violin, so going to camps and everything.
+I went to these music festivals as part of preparing to be a violin.

-So I had a lot of structured time, but yes, I was kind of distant from them because they're both away for most of the day.
+But yes, I was kind of distant from them because they're both away for most of the day.

 And what was your experience?